NakhlehLab/MaCroDNA/README.md

 **Installation Test**

-You can test the installation using the following code in python
+You can test the installation using the following code in Python

 ````
 $ python